Before there were standards.....

 Sadly, the cowboys are still out there, big names included - which is why we need the IMAS and why we need the IMAS to grow in stature and begin to show some teeth.

 If donors can be persuaded to accept that it is their responsibility to ensure that they get what they pay for, the IMAS can be used to make this industry viable and honourable.
-They can do this by:
+They could do this by:

 providing a genuinely level playing field for the groups competing for a clearance Task;

 obliging reluctant groups to learn the shared lessons of the industry and move forward;

 preventing the gold-diggers from cheating donors and giving the industry a bad name;